maksimgm/engineering_blog/blocks and procs.md

 Blocks, Procs, Yields in Ruby
 ===

 Ruby is a synchronous object oriented language created in order to make writing code more efficient and readable.
-However, because Ruby is an synchronize language methods run in the order which they are written.
-On the contrary, Javascript is asynchronous ,which means things don't get executed in the order which they are written, hence the use of callback functions.
-THe great thing about Ruby is that it has the equivalent of callback functions even though it is synchronize.
+However, due to Ruby's  synchronicity, methods run in the order which they are written.
+Whereas, Javascript is asynchronous ,which means things don't get executed in the order which they are written, hence the use of callback functions.
+The great thing about Ruby is that it has the equivalent of callback functions even though it is synchronous.
 Blocks and yields are Rubys way of creating asynchronicity.

 #####Features of a block